InterDigitalInc/VersatileFilmGrain/README.md

 # VFGS - Versatile film grain synthesis

-Software model of hardware-friendly film grain synthesis, supporting FGC SEI message.
+Software model of hardware-friendly film grain synthesis, supporting FGC SEI message and AOM-registered ITU-T T35 metadata (also called AFGS1).

-This software implements a film grain synthesis method that supports both frequency-filtering and auto-regressive modes of the FGC SEI message, while reducing hardware implementation costs compared to SMPTE RDD-5 by doing a sample-based local adaptation, rather than based on a local 8x8 average (which requires line buffers).
+This software implements a film grain synthesis method that supports both frequency-filtering and auto-regressive modes of the FGC SEI message, as well as AFGS1 metadata (an other auto-regressive model), while reducing hardware implementation costs compared to SMPTE RDD-5 by doing a sample-based local adaptation, rather than based on a local 8x8 average (which requires line buffers).

 The intent is to provide a "one for all" solution, using a single hardware module while supporting different grain models.

 Details of design considerations regarding film grain synthesis can be found in [JVET-AC2020](https://jvet-experts.org/doc_end_user/current_document.php?id=12577) (committee draft of ISO 23007-2 technical report), section 8.

+Compared to FGC SEI message, AFGS1 specification supports a larger number of AR coefficients, but does not support local adapation of grain size/shape; it can also specify a chroma grain strength local adaptation from a color mix, which is not implemented in this software.

 This software is designed as a model for hardware designers; it uses the C language, and is organized in separate layers:
 * the hardware layer (in vfgs_hw.c), which runs a the process for the full picture, based on grain patterns memory, local adaptation LUTs, and a few other parameters.
 This is the piece that is potentially implemented in hardware.